 March 1982.
 I was a new grad student in the Ph.D. program at the University of Arizona.
 I worked for Dr. Yetta M. Goodman, who would also direct my dissertation during these years (81-84).
-Yetta had, some years prior, initiated the Arizona Young Author’s Conference, in which hundreds of local school children grades k-8 would come to the Tucson campus, with something they had written in hand, and meet a guest author – in this case, Tomie de Paola.
+Yetta had, some years prior, initiated the Arizona Young Author’s Conference, in which hundreds of local school children, grades k-8, would come to the Tucson campus, with something they had written in hand, and meet a guest author – in this case, Tomie de Paola.
 I was in charge of that conference.
-Yetta assigned me to spend the day with Tomie prior to conference day, take him out to the Tohono O’Odham (Papago) reservation schools for school visits.
+Yetta assigned me to spend the day with Tomie prior to conference day, and take him out to the Tohono O’Odham (Papago) reservation schools for a visit.
 It’s a long ride there and back, and so it began a friendship.

 I replied YES I would take any or all of them, as we were friends, and I taught children’s literature, and who wouldn’t want more books by Tomie?
 The real gem that arrived in the package is pictured below.
 It was Tomie’s thesis at Pratt.
 He chuckled when I told him I had it.
 He said that was fine, he didn’t need it (there were multiple copies).
 Here it is.

 I’ll miss him in the world.
 No more Strega Nona books.
 No more new editions of Nana Upstairs, Nana Downstairs.
 No more Christmas cards.
 Here is the last one!